A to Z Guide

 TICKET OFFICE HOURS

-Advanced Tickets, located in the Guest Services office, opens when gates open and closes at the beginning of the 6th inning and at the end of halftime.
-It is only open on match/game days.
+Advance Tickets, located in the Guest Services office, opens when gates open and closes at the beginning of the 6th inning.
+It is only open on game days.

 Umbrellas are allowed inside Greater Nevada Field should rain be in the forecast and on hot days, provided they do not interfere with the view of other guests.

-Visiting team fans/Supporter Clubs are our guests.
-Harassment of the visiting team or their fans/supporter clubs will not be tolerated and may result in ejection.
+Visiting team fans are our guests.
+Harassment of the visiting team or their fans will not be tolerated and may result in ejection.

-The official websites for the Reno Aces, Reno 1868 FC, and Greater Nevada Field are as followed:
+The official websites for the Reno Aces and Greater Nevada Field are as followed: